 Howard Entrepreneurship Institute Fellow in January of 2013 and as one of 3 nationwide Visiting Professors in Social Media in August of 2011.
 Her work with SUTV has garnered repeated Mid-Atlantic NATAS College Emmy nominations.
 She was recognized for her excellence in academics by being awarded the

 Doug and Claudia Anderson Scholarship and the Froke Scholarship by the College

 of Communications at The Pennsylvania State University in 2007.
 Her

-professional television work has been recognized by the Associated Press and by
+professional television work has been recognized for excellence by the Associated Press and by

 numerous community and government agencies.

 Garris' completed her dissertation at the Pennsylvania State University in

 March of 2009.
 It and most of her current research focuses on the work